cwreed/cv/src/modules/professional.typ

-      sea lice on salmon with quantified uncertainty, yielding a 75% reduction in annotation COGS while enabling more effective treatment and regulation], [Developed, optimized, and deployed model to detect body wounds on salmon], [Built internal services to orchestrate serving images to models and yield hundreds of thousands of inferences per day], [Built internal service to automatically curate important data samples for model training and testing],
+      sea lice on salmon with quantified uncertainty, yielding a 75% reduction in annotation COGS while enabling more effective treatment and regulation], [Developed, optimized, and deployed model to detect body wounds on salmon], [Built internal services to orchestrate serving images to models, yielding hundreds of thousands of inferences per day], [Built internal service to automatically curate important data samples for model training and testing],
     [Built ML dataset registry and software libraries to support model reproducibility and reduce friction to model iteration],